 Watch step by step how to make this cheesecake.

 This is an easy recipe to make if you follow the directions.
-Check out this quick video that shows each step and the various topping ideas:
+Check out the video below the recipe to watch step by step.

 What kind of pan do you need to make a cheesecake?

 There is a special pan you’ll need to use to make a proper cheesecake — a springform pan.
 They look like this:For this recipe, you’ll want to use a 9″ springform pan.
 A springform pan has a bottom that releases from the sides after the cheesecake is cooked.

 This special pan is what gives your cheesecake the perfect, low-profile, flat-topped shape you see at restaurants but to really perfect your cheesecake, you’ll need to bake the cheesecake in a water bath.